-Parts of Europe can be as bone chilling as Alaska in the winter, and across most of the continent, winter means wearing a coat, and living off warm beverages and Netflix for a while.
+Parts of Europe can be as bone chilling as Alaska in the winter, and across most of the continent — winter means wearing a coat, living off warm beverages and bingeing on Netflix for a while.

 Not only will you find water not far off the color of a pool in parts of Cyprus, you’ll find weather nearly warm enough to want to dive in.
 Winter temperatures from November through March hover around 65°F, or 18°C and up.